 Before coloring, you’ll want to make sure that your hair is lightened to very pale yellow, as close to white as possible.
 If you’d like to tone it with a platinum/purple toner so that you are working on a white “canvas”, you can.
 As always, I recommend that you leave the bleaching to a professional.
-Now that you’re hair is gloriously light and ready to receive color, we’ll mix up a nice pastel shade.
+Now that you’re hair is gloriously light and ready to receive color, we’ll mix up a nice pastel.

 What You’ll Need